 When you log in to LUCRIS, you land on your overview page, which displays all the projects for which you are responsible or in which you are a participant.
-If you are missing a project, add it via the "Projects" module in the left-hand menu in LUCRIS.
+If you are missing a project, add it via the 'Projects' module in the left-hand menu in LUCRIS.
 Hold the cursor over the module to see a little plus sign ‘+’appear – click it to add a new project.
 You then choose which type of project you would like to add.
 All project types have the same set of fields, in which you describe the project.
 Read more about these in the FAQs further down on this page.

-LUCRIS features the following main project classifications:
+In LUCRIS the following main project classifications exist:

 Please note that the thesis project is distinct from the thesis itself (which is to be registered under Research Output).
 The thesis project serves to connect the whole of the thesis period, and becomes a basis on which to show activities and outputs produced along the way.

 There are certain kinds of projects that are more like organisational events, but which may nevertheless not fit naturally under the category of LU internal organisational units.
 These could be national structures or more informal internal groupings, for example.
 For these, network type projects can be used.

 When you add an employee within LU to a project, the person is notified of the project’s entry in LUCRIS.
 However, the message does not go out to external members who have been added to a project.

 NB: External people added to a project must be asked for their consent.